Erfan Daliri

 Author | Educator | Consultant

-Later moving to Townsville, so Dr Daliri could continue his advocacy for First Nations justice whilst completing his PhD, Erfan started working in the settlement services sector as a youth engagement officer while still in high school.
-At the age of 17 Erfan embarked on a year of service volunteering work in Sydney, India and Fiji, where he began developing his cross-cultural communication capacities and laying the foundations of his “world-embracing vision” At 19 Erfan embarked on his first national motivational speaking tour covering 14 cities across Australia.
+Erfan followed in his father’s footsteps in this area of First Nations advocacy, participatory development and cultural activism, and began working in the settlement services sector as a youth engagement worker when barely out of high school himself.
+At 17 Erfan embarked on a year of volunteering service in Sydney, Fiji and India, and at 19 he embarked on his first national motivational speaking tour covering 14 cities across Australia.

-From 2002 to 2006, whilst studying Infomechatronic Engineering at QUT, Erfan continued working closely with Dr Daliri on the Townsville Cultural Festival (1995-2022), and on innumerable community development, youth engagement, settlement services and Indigenous advocacy projects throughout Queensland.
+In the early 2000s while studying Infomechatronic Engineering at QUT, Erfan continued working with his father on the Townsville Cultural Festival (1995-2022), and other community development, youth engagement, settlement services and Indigenous advocacy projects across Australia.

-Between 2012 to 2015, Erfan become well-regarded as a poet and spoken word performing artist, published his first book, and released an album.
-In a few short years, Erfan performed at the Woodford Folk Festival, the Parliament House of Australia, and Ronnie Scots Jazz Club London, and booked a 3-month 20-date performance tour of the UK.
+Between 2012 to 2015, Erfan moved his focus to writing and performing poetry, published his first book and releasing an album.
+In a few short years, Erfan performed at the Woodford Folk Festival, the Parliament House of Australia, and Ronnie Scots Jazz Club London, and booked a 20-date tour of the UK.

-In 2016 Erfan launched the Newkind movement as a mechanism for social change empowerment, and without funding or an auspicing body, he managed to successfully host the first Newkind Festival as a week long Zero-Waste, Plant-Based, Renewable Energy Only, Alcohol-Free conference for social change, which attracted hundreds of participants from across the globe.
-Attracting over a million page views in its first year, the Newkind brand is now a well-recognised name, and in 2021 it moved from the Marion Bay Falls Festival site to being hosted by RMIT University.
+In 2016 Erfan launched Newkind as a mechanism for social change empowerment.
+Without funding or auspicing, he managed to successfully host the first Newkind Festival as a week long Zero-Waste, Plant-Based, Renewable Energy Only, Alcohol-Free conference for social change, which attracted hundreds of participants from across the globe.
+Attracting over a million page views in its first year, the Newkind brand is now a well-recognised name, and in 2021 it moved from the Marion Bay Falls Festival site to being hosted by RMIT University, and the event now has a full time home at Breakwell Organic Farm, in Redbank, VIC.

 Newkind Conference is now one of Australia’s most highly regarded social justice conferences and is recognised as a leader in social change discourse, bringing together the themes of socio-economic, environmental, gender and racial justice through a systems thinking lens.